IWGP Heavyweight Championship (IGF): History

 Angle went on to have two successful defenses as champion.
 His first defense came in TNA in a feud against Samoa Joe.
 Angle first appeared with the title belt in TNA on the July 5, 2007, episode of TNA's television program TNA Impact!.
 The title belt became relevant to the storyline rivalry between Joe and Angle heading into TNA's Hard Justice pay-per-view (PPV) event.
 Leading up to TNA's Victory Road PPV event on July 15, 2007, TNA X Division Champion Joe and TNA World Heavyweight Champion Angle teamed together to face TNA World Tag Team Champions Team 3D (Brother Devon and Brother Ray) in a Tag Team match with the stipulation being whoever scored the pinfall or submission for their team won the championship of the person pinned or made to submit.
 Joe pinned Brother Ray in the bout, thus winning the World Tag Team Championship for himself and a partner of his choosing.
-Joe chose to hold the title alone and challenged Angle to a Winner Take All match at Hard Justice for the TNA World Heavyweight, TNA X Division, TNA World Tag Team, and the IWGP Heavyweight Championships on the July 19 2007, episode of Impact!.
+Joe chose to hold the title alone and challenged Angle to a Winner Take All match at Hard Justice for the TNA World Heavyweight, TNA X Division, TNA World Tag Team, and the IWGP Championships on the July 19 2007, episode of Impact!.
 Angle accepted the match, with Joe and Angle facing at Hard Justice on August 12, 2007 in Orlando, Florida for all of the titles.
-Angle defeated Joe at the event to win the TNA World Tag Team and TNA X Division Championships, while retaining the TNA World Heavyweight and IWGP Heavyweight Championships.
+Angle defeated Joe at the event to win the TNA World Tag Team and TNA X Division Championships, while retaining the TNA World Heavyweight and IWGP Championships.

-Afterwards, TNA slowly fazed out the IWGP Heavyweight Championship from their programming with Angle going on to defend the title at IGF shows.
+Afterwards, TNA slowly fazed out the championship from their programming with Angle going on to defend the IWGP title at IGF shows.
 With NJPW and TNA forming a working relationship, Angle also defended the title at NJPW shows, where the title was referred to as the IWGP 3rd Belt.
 Angle's second defense of the title was at NJPW's Wrestle Kingdom II in Tokyo Dome event on January 4, 2008, where he defeated former NJPW-recognized IWGP Heavyweight Champion Yuji Nagata to retain the IWGP 3rd Belt.
 Angle's third defense was against then-NJPW-recognized IWGP Heavyweight Champion Shinsuke Nakamura in a unification match on February 17, 2008 at NJPW's Circuit 2008 New Japan ISM event.
 Angle lost the match and the existence of the IGF-recognized IWGP Heavyweight Championship ended.
-IGF later introduced another title five years later with the IGF Championship on December 31, 2013.
+IGF later introduced another title three years later with the IGF Championship on August 22, 2011.